Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Exposure.md

 If you enable the **Show Tonemap Curve** option, the debug view overlays the curve used to tonemap to the histogram view.

-By default, the x-axis is fixed to show the EV units, however, you can also make the histogram fix around the current exposure.
+By default, the values on the x-axis are fixed, however, you can also make the histogram fix around the current exposure.
 To do this, enable the **Center Around Exposure** option.
 This can be useful to fix the tonemap curve overlay and have a clearer view on how the scene distributes under that curve.

 #### Metering Weighted